arielalza/pagina/README.md

 # pagina
-My poor attemp of a website
+My poor attemp of a website.
 This works good